DR650 Race Tech Rear Shock Gold Valve Installation Pictorial

 Drill the bleed hole.
 Race Tech calls for a 1.9 mm (0.076") hole.
 Use a #48 drill bit.
 If number drills are not available, a 5/64" drill is only slightly larger at 0.078".

 Install the valve body and complete the shim stacks.
 I had to use an extra washer (provided) so the nut would clamp the shims and not bottom out on the shaft shoulder.

-Installing a new SSA, pick up here!!
+Installing a new Shock Shaft Assembly, pick up here!!

 Clamp the shock body in a vise, install the compression adjuster and partially fill the reservoir with light (3w) shock fluid.
 Slide the bladder into the reservoir.
 You want some fluid to overflow to guarantee there is no air trapped in the reservoir.
 Push the bladder down far enough to install the retaining ring and then pull the bladder cap up to seat against the ring.

 Fill the shock body nearly to the top, wrap the teflon seal around the valve body (not pictured) and slide the shaft assembly into the shock body.
 Work it up and down to bleed out any air bubbles.
 With the shaft near full extension push the seal head into the shock body.
 Again, you want fluid to overflow to be sure no air is trapped in the shock.
 Push the seal head down into the shock body and install the retaining ring then tap the cap in place over the seal head.
 You can use some compressed air in the bladder to make sure the bladder cap and seal head are firmly seated against their retaining rings.